vladimirbelinski/Lotus/README.md

-# Lotus
+# The Lotus Programming Language

-Here we present an interpreter of Lotus, a programming language based on Java.
+Lotus is an imperative and interpreted programming language being developed on top of Java for an university assignment.
+While designing it, we strive to provide a clean and flexible syntax, adding a new layer of abstraction to try to help the developer.

-For specific information about the implementation and usage of Lotus take a look at the documentation of the language.
+For more information about the implementation and usage of Lotus, take a look at the documentation (work in progress).